- Pre-Constitution Era

-The pre-Constitution era in the story of DbI is what is referred to as the infancy of the organization.
-The roots of the organization go back to the 1950s, when just a few organizations around the world were beginning to collaborate.
-Among this group were organizations and schools such as Condover Hall in the U.K., the school for the blind in Hannover Germany, the Institute for Defectology in Moscow, St. Michielsgestel in the Netherlands, Perkins Schools for the Blind in the USA and several schools from the Nordic countries.
-This group corresponded by mail, sharing the results, successes and frustrations of their work with children who are deafblind and, on rare occasions, managing to visit each other.
+The pre-Constitution era in the story of Deafblind International (DbI) is what is referred to as the infancy of our organization.
+The roots of DbI go back to the 1950s, when just a few organizations around the world were beginning to collaborate.
+Among this group were organizations and schools such as Condover Hall in the U.K., the school for the blind in Hannover, Germany, the Institute for Defectology in Moscow, St. Michielsgestel in the Netherlands, Perkins Schools for the Blind in the USA and several schools from the Nordic countries.
+This group corresponded by mail, sharing the results, successes and frustrations of their work with deafblind children and, on rare occasions, managing to visit each other.

-During the 1970’s, world conferences were next hosted by Perkins School for the Blind in the USA (4th World Conference), by Condover Hall (5th World Conference), and then in Sydney Australia in 1976 by the Royal New South Wales Institution for Deaf and Blind Children.
-In the 1960’s the group met officially as a Sub-committee, on the Education of the Deaf-Blind, of the larger mother organization known as the International Council for the Education of the Visually Handicapped (today known as ICEVI).
+During the 1970’s, world conferences were next hosted by Perkins School for the Blind in the USA, by Condover Hall once again, and then in Sydney by the Australian schools serving deafblind children.
+During the early part of this decade, the group met officially as a Sub-committee, on the Education of the Deaf-Blind, of the larger mother organization known as the International Council for the Education of the Visually Handicapped (today known as ICEVI).
 Attendance at conferences was in the 100-200 range.
 Many more organizations began to attend meetings, especially from Europe and North America.

-It was during the Sydney conference in 1976 (the 6th World Conference) that the International Association for the Education of the Deafblind (IAEDB) was officially born, electing Keith Watkins of Australia as its first Chairman.
+It was during the Sydney conference in 1976 that the International Association for the Education of the Deafblind (IAEDB) was officially born, electing Keith Watkins of Australia as its first Chairman.
 Membership was strictly individual, at a cost of about $10 per year, which most members prepaid for four years at the world meetings.
-Due to the limited revenue of the organization, IAEDB produced a very small, mimeographed newsletter of about eight pages.
-There was no budget for any other activities;so right up though the 1970’s, the only activities were the world conferences every three or four years.
+Due to the limited revenue of the organization, the IAEDB had a very small, mimeographed newsletter of about eight pages.
+There was no budget for any other activities, so right up though the 1970’s, the only activities were the world conferences every three or four years.

 It was similarly determined during the 1980’s that IAEDB must begin to take steps to expand itself into a truly worldwide organization, by encouraging development of services and participation of members from the developing world, especially in Asia, Africa, the Caribbean, Latin America and Eastern Europe.
-Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind , Christoffel-Blindenmission (CBM), the Hilton/Perkins Program and Sense International.
-The support of these organizations resulted in significant expanded participation from all corners of the world, beginning in Orebro Sweden with the 10th World Conference in 1991, and continuing through the present day.
+Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind, Christoffel-Blindenmission, the Hilton/Perkins Program and Sense International.
+The support of such organizations resulted in significant expanded participation from all corners of the world, beginning with the world conference in Orebro, Sweden, in 1991, and continuing through the present day.

 Term of Office